 These statements go by different names:

 - Medical Source Statement (this is the term Social Security uses).

 Whatever it is called, it tells Social Security what you can and cannot do.
 Social Security uses this to decide whether you are disabled.

 Doesn’t Social Security get a statement of my limitations?

 They do.
 But, chances are it will not help you.

 If you are reading this, you probably have already been denied.
 This means Social Security has already reviewed your medical records and formulated a statement of limitations.
-Since they denied you, Social Security’s statement of limitations is probably not good enough to prove you are disabled.
+Since they denied you, Social Security’s statement of limitations is probably not enough to prove you can’t work.

-The best people to provide evidence about your limitations are your treating physicians.
-Your doctors know you and how your impairments affect you.
-If you are working with a lawyer, he or she can help you elicit a true and complete picture of your limitations from your doctors.
+You just need to make sure to get a medical source statement!
+If you are working with a lawyer, he or she can help you elicit a true and complete picture of your limitations from the people best qualified to say what you can and can’t do: your own doctors.